-The next SusCritmat Short Course will be about electric mobility from a materials’ point of view and will be held at April, 10, 2019, at Clare College, Cambridge.
+The next SusCritmat Short Course was about electric mobility from a materials’ point of view and was held at April, 10, 2019, at Clare College, Cambridge.

-At the event, participants will experience a short version of a SusCritMat school, covering several topics related to electric mobility:
+At the event, participants experienced a short version of a SusCritMat school, covering several topics related to electric mobility:

 - Geopolitical aspects concerning the raw materials electric vehicles are made of